brucefan1983/GPUMD/doc/potentials/tersoff_1988.rst

 The implementation of the Tersoff (1988) potential in :program:`GPUMD` mimics the one in `lammps <https://lammps.sandia.gov/doc/pair_tersoff.html>`_ [Tersoff1988]_.
 The Tersoff-1988 potential has a more general form than the :ref:`Tersoff (1989) potential <tersoff_1989>`.
-When possible, it is, however, recommended to use the Tersoff (1989) potential as it faster.
+When possible, it is, however, recommended to use the Tersoff (1989) potential as it is faster.

 Potential form
 --------------